What are your English goals for 2019?

 In Section 2, one person speaks about something from everyday life, like introducing a tour of a place, or welcoming a group of people to an event.

-Here’s a taste of the types of contexts covered in Listening Section 2 taken from a range of IELTS practice papers: A popular theatre, a train station, a traditional country house, a boat trip, a dinosaur museum, a wildlife park, a brand new shopping centre.
+Here’s a taste of the types of contexts covered in Listening Section 2 taken from a range of IELTS practice papers: A popular theatre, a train station, a traditional country house, a boat trip, a Natural History museum, a wildlife park, a brand new shopping centre.

 Do you get the idea?
 These are real places you might be interested in actually visiting in real life!
 If you don’t believe me, just follow the links above to see the fantastic opportunities to enjoy these type of places in and around EC Oxford!

 And that’s just Oxford!
 It’s amazingly easy to book on a UK Study Tour at our school where you can visit the most fascinating places all around the UK and Europe for incredible prices with other language students.

 So go on: arrange a trip to a place you’d like to visit – and yes, sign up for the guided tour!
 Listen to videos online of people introducing new developments in the city you’re living in.

 And most of all, join the Social Programme at school.
 At EC Oxford, we have a different theme for the social programme every week and there’s a whole range of trips of events we run.
 And on top of that there’s student-run clubs like Film Club and Restaurant Club.
 Why don’t you help lead one?

 And as you do all this, you’re preparing for IELTS Section 2!
 Good news, right?

 Just make sure, you record new words you learn that you think will be particularly useful, like ‘refund’ or ‘advance booking discount’.

 When you’re out and about, you probably won’t have your vocabulary book with you, so record vocabulary on your phone.
 You could type it in a ‘Notes’ app, record yourself saying the word in your microphone, or take a picture of the word on your phone.
 Then later you can go back and look up the words.